 See this link.

-Following the completion of Program requirements, these statements are submitted to CDR together with your DPD verification statement, transcripts and RDNE Misuse Form The Program Director initiates the application and verifies eligibility for registration with the Commission on Dietetic Registration, but it is the Intern’s responsibility to accurately complete the remaining paperwork and schedule the examination.
+Following the completion of Program requirements, these statements are submitted to CDR together with your DPD verification statement and transcripts.
+The Program Director initiates the application and verifies eligibility for registration with the Commission on Dietetic Registration, but it is the Intern’s responsibility to accurately complete the remaining paperwork and schedule the examination.

-When program completion has been verified by the Program Director, a Verification Form with the Program Director’s original signature will be mailed to the graduate at his/her last recorded address.
+When program completion has been verified by the Program Director, a Verification Form with the Program Director’s original signature will be sent to the graduate.
 It is important to keep the Program and Program Director informed of any address changes.

 Following successful completion of the Priority Nutrition Care Distance Dietetic Internship Program, graduates will be eligible to write the Registration Examination for Dietitians/Nutritionists administered by the Commission on Dietetic Registration of the Academy of Nutrition and Dietetics.